 Marker-based AR

 These apps are also called recognition-based AR.
-Users need to place a camera on a physical marker like QR codes, posters, AR tags, or a brand logo to immerse themselves in the AR world.
+Users need to place a camera on a physical marker like QR codes, posters, AR tags, or a brand logo to immerse themselves in the virtual world.

 When the mobile camera is not focused on the marker, the AR experience disappears.
 For example, Porsche uses QR codes to transform their marketing materials into an AR experience demonstrating the all-electric Porsche Taycan.